Custom Templates

 - Without the ability to scale automatically, the filesystem has only 10 GB available, and an extra non-partitioned and non-used space of 190 GB

-- You will still be invoiced for the full volume size, alas 200 GB
+- You will still be invoiced for the full volume size, which is 200 GB

 This ability is enabled through cloud-init.
-You can of course adapt your filesystem partitions manually, but its important to keep the concept in mind as it could have unexpected results.
+You can adapt your filesystem partitions manually, but its important to keep these points in mind to avoid unexpected results or billing changes.

 Register a Custom Template

-Once your template image is ready you must host it on a publicly accessible HTTPS service such as Exoscale Object Storage, as you will need to indicate an URL pointing to it during template registration.
+After your template image is ready, you must host it on a publicly accessible HTTPS service such as Exoscale Object Storage, as you will need to a URL to point to during template registration.

 You can register a template using the exo